(This post contains affiliate links. Read my full disclosure here.)

 What’s a heritage junk journal?

 Heritage junk journals do much the same thing as traditional scrapbooks, but with a more mixed media/junk journal style approach– and focused on family history rather than current family events.
 They’re a wonderful way to combine family history research with mixed media collage-style art.

 Digital heritage journals are almost exactly like paper-created heritage journals, except you don’t have to worry about messing up important family photos or ephemera.
 Because everything is a digital copy, you can enhance photos or fix damaged areas without having to worry about messing up the originals.
 It’s also way easier to share digital copies with family members who live across the country or around the world!
 And of course, you can get them printed if you want a physical copy.

-I’m an amateur genealogist as well as an artist, so this type of artistic expression calls to me. 😉 I started making my digital heritage journal using a Canva Pro account and it went very fast– it took me longer to find the photographs I wanted to add.
+I’m an amateur genealogist as well as an artist, so this type of artistic expression calls to me. 😉 I started making my digital heritage journal using a Canva Pro account and it went very fast– it took me longer to find the photographs I wanted to add than anything else.

 How to make a digital heritage journal

 1. Decide on a topic.